izikeros/blog/content/posts/2019-08-23-cli-toolbelt-for-datascience-1.md

 ```
 <a id="split"></a>
 ### split
 Sometimes there is a need to split dataset to smaller parts.
-E.g. when processing large files you can be hit by memory limitations or you want to speed up processing using parallel computing.
+E.g. when processing large files you can be hit by memory limitations, or you want to speed up processing using parallel computing.
 To split file into N parts with equal number of lines, use:
 ```sh
 split -n l/N data.csv
 ```